ChannelEngine: categorization

 - On the left-hand side of the One-to-one tab, you see your own categories.
 Next to these categories, you see numbers indicating how many products have this same category.
 If your products do not have categories, this list is empty – but you can still use Rules for categorization.

 - On the right-hand side of the One-to-one tab, you see empty fields that must be filled out with the marketplace's categories.
 The goal is to match your own categories to the categories of the marketplace.
-Start typing a keyword related to your own category in the empty field beside it and you see a dropdown menu with marketplace categories that contain that keyword.
-To limit the number of results, they are loaded and displayed as soon as the third character is entered.

 - You can also see an overview of all categories available on the marketplace.
 Click Browse at the bottom of the screen to access this overview.
 Note that most marketplaces have a long list of categories, so the search field comes in handy.